giriaryan694-a11y/Chakra_Sound/README.md

 Built in Python with love and ancient wisdom 🌸

 ## Update
- I have recently added its web version which is more better : https://giriaryan694-a11y.github.io/Chakra_Sound/
+ I have recently added its web version which is more better on clear speakers eg phones : https://giriaryan694-a11y.github.io/Chakra_Sound/
 ---

 ## ✨ What Are Chakras?